Inspiaaa/TSP-Simulated-Annealing/README.md

 1. Download the latest version of the app from the [releases](https://github.com/Inspiaaa/TSP-Simulated-Annealing/releases) page.

+2. Extract the files from the zip file.

-2. Run the executable.
+3. Run the executable.

-3. See the next section for usage instructions.
+4. See the next section for usage instructions.

 ## Basic controls